 - Side by Side ORVs and Two-Up ATVs are permitted on OFATV trails and are now permitted to operate on Ontario roads.
 Thanks to the OFATV and their efforts in getting Ontario Regulation 316/03 updated to allow this!

 NOTE: Many club organized rides will use roads to connect between trails.
 It is the ride attendee’s responsibility to ensure that they are operating their ATV/ORV in accordance with Ontario law.
-Check the club rides forum to see the ride details prior to the ride, if there is any planned operation on roads it will be identified.
-You may post questions about the ride provided you have registered on the club website – guests on the website cannot post.
-You do not have to be a club member to register on the website, everyone is welcome.
+Check the club events on our website or on our Facebook page to see the ride details prior to the ride.
+You may post questions about the ride on our Facebook page provided you have a Facebook account.
+You do not have to be a club member to post on our Facebook page or to attend our rides, everyone with a valid OFATV trail permit is welcome.

 Laws and By-Laws